Yale-LILY/LectureBank-Corpus/README.md

 - 3136 lb4.tsv
 - 1321 lb5.tsv

-**NOTE**: we combined all five batches of LectureBank, and remove duplicates and invlaid urls.
+**NOTE**: we combined all five batches of LectureBank, and remove duplicates and invalid urls.
 All data can be found in `alldata.tsv` with a total number to be **7104**.

 ## Taxonomy